welschma/NNFlow/README.md

 Example:
 ```
-from NNFlow.preprocessing import GetBranches
+from NNFlow.preprocessing import GetVariables

+ttH_Even = '/storage/a/welsch/ntuples/numpy/ttH_Even.npy'
-ttH = 'path/to/ttH.npy'
+ttH_Odd = '/storage/a/welsch/ntuples/numpy/ttH_Odd.npy'
-ttbarSL = 'path/to/ttbarSL.npy'
+ttbarSL_Even = '/storage/a/welsch/ntuples/numpy/ttbarSL_Even.npy'
-branches = 'branchlist.txt'
+ttbarSL_Odd = '/storage/a/welsch/ntuples/numpy/ttbarSL_Odd.npy'

+variables = ['var_1', 'var_2', 'var_3', ...]
 weights = ['weight_1', 'weight_2', 'weight_3', ...]
 category = '63'

-gb = GetBranches('my_variables', category, branches, weights)
+gv = GetVariables(variables, weights, category, 'my_variables')
-gb.process(ttH, ttbarSL, 'even')
+gv.run([ttH_Even, ttH_Odd], [ttbarSL_Even, ttbarSL_Odd]
 ```
-This script gets the branches defined in the ```branchlist.txt``` file (one branch name in every line) from the structured array and saves them into a normal 2D np.ndarray.
+This script gets the variables defined in the ```variables``` list from the structured array and saves them into a normal 2D np.ndarray.
-If a branch is vector like then you should check if the branch is included in the list in line 116 in file [NNFlow/preprocessing](NNFlow/preprocessing.py) (checking for vector like data is not automated yet).
+If a variable is vector like then you should check if the branch is included in the list in line 106 in file [NNFlow/preprocessing](NNFlow/preprocessing.py) (checking for vector like data is not automated yet).

 The signal (ttH) and background (ttbarSL) are combined into one array.
 Labels for signal (1) and background (0) are added in the first column, the event weights are added in the last column.
+The data is split into a split into 3 datasets.
+50% of the data is used for training, 10% for validation and 40% for testing.
-The event weights are normed to sum 1 respectively for signal and background.
+The event weights are normed to sum 1 respectively for signal and background in each dataset.
-The directory 'my_variables/category' is created and the array 'even.npy' is save in it.
+The arrays will be saved in the directory 'my_variables/category' as ```train.npy```, ```val.npy``` and ```test.npy```.

 ### Train a neural network
 Here is a simple example script if you want to train a neural network.
 Please have a look at [NNFlow/binary_mlp](NNFlow/binary_mlp.py) and [NNFlow/data_frame](NNFlow/data_frame.py) files for more information about the options.
 ```
+import numpy as np
 from NNFlow.binary_mlp import BinaryMLP
-from NNFlow.data_frame import load_data
+from NNFlow.data_frame import Dataframe

-even = 'my_variables/category/even.npy'
+train = 'my_variables/category/train.npy'
-odd = 'my_variables/category/odd.npy'
+val = 'my_variables/category/val.npy'
-train, val, test = load_data(even, odd)
+test = 'my_variables/category/test.npy'

 save_model_to = 'my_variables/category/models/2x100'
-n_features = train.nfeatures
 hidden_layers = [100, 100]

 # create neural net
-mlp = BinaryMLP(train.nfeatures, [100, 100], save_model_to)
+mlp = BinaryMLP(train.nvariables, [100, 100], save_model_to)

 # train
 mlp.train(train, val, epochs=250, lr=1e-3)